 The course helps prepare students for careers that are increasingly global in scope.
-In past years, the course has taken students to The Netherlands and the United Kingdom, India (twice), Taiwan and Japan, China (twice), Eastern Europe (Hungary, Poland, and Romania), Turkey, Egypt, and Argentina.
-The most recent International Perspectives course offering took students to visit India in December 2011–January 2012.
+In past years, the course has taken students to the following countries:

 In addition, IIHR has several international agreements for exchange of students, including possibilities for co-supervision of thesis research.
 These include agreements with international educational and research institutions, such as Danish Hydraulic Institute, National Center for High-Performance Computing, and University of Stuttgart.